-Applications are submitted online to the appropriate Division (Arts & Humanities, Social Sciences, or Natural Sciences and Engineering).
+Applications are submitted online to the appropriate Division (Humanities, Social Sciences, or Natural Sciences and Engineering).
 Upon the recommendation of the Division Selection Committee, grants are awarded by the Office of the Provost.
 If a project is in an interdisciplinary field and there is uncertainty about which division is most appropriate for an application, students should consult their faculty advisor.
+Announcements of the availability of the various grants are made late in the fall semester, along with instructions for procedures for application.